jonfk/titan-docker/README.md

 8184: JMX Port (unlikely to be used)

 ####Notes:
-supervisor is use to run multiple processes and monitor them.
+supervisor is used to run multiple processes and monitor them.
 Refer to https://docs.docker.com/articles/using_supervisord/ for more information.